 …

-To date, it’d be a challenge to disprove Moreno’s ambition and her desire to successfully and aggressively manage the struggling city of New Orleans.
+To date, it’d be a challenge to disprove Moreno’s ambition and her desire to aggressively manage the struggling city of New Orleans.
 Upon leaving her inauguration, Moreno immediately took off to City Hall to conduct meetings, issue over a dozen executive orders, and reverse a handful of executive orders made by her predecessor, Mayor LaToya Cantrell.